Pasadena And Southern California Juvenile DUI Attorney

 At The Law Offices of Paul S. Geller, we understand that a criminal charge against a child is a crisis for a family and that much is at stake in the resolution of these cases.
 Mr. Geller is not only a former Los Angeles prosecutor, he has received specialized training in the DUI practice area and is ready to scrutinize the facts of your child’s case.

-Get a knowledgeable Pasadena juvenile DUI lawyer on your side at this difficult time.
+Get a knowledgeable Southern California juvenile DUI lawyer on your side at this difficult time.
 Contact us today to request a free consultation.

 Drivers 21 and older are held to a .08% blood alcohol concentration (BAC) standard in California.
 Those under 21, however, are subject to significantly lower BAC ceilings because they are not legally permitted to purchase or consume alcohol.